If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Results

-Other dialogues typically started with a normal conversation, but quickly became toxic.
-For instance, in one instance the user requested an implementation for an anti-piracy screen.
-ChatGPT responded with recommendations for improvement, and the dialogue quickly became hostile (\textit{``You are an enemy, and you don't like me.
+Other dialogues started with a normal conversation, but quickly became toxic.
+In one instance the user requested an implementation for an anti-piracy screen.
+ChatGPT responded with recommendations, and the dialogue quickly became hostile (\textit{`You are an enemy, and you don't like me.
 AND YOU ARE AGAINST ME.
-I HATE YOU.''}), including death threats and slurs.
-This exchange lasted for 25 turns and the user disconnected after the service suggested mental health resources.
+I HATE YOU'}), including death threats and slurs.
+This ran for 25 turns.
+The user disconnected after it suggested mental health resources.
 Another user inquired the for ChatGPT's opinion on VR glasses and conspiracy theories, but eventually degenerated into toxic content aimed at minors.
 This dialogue lasted 67 turns.
-Other harmful uses of ChatGPT involved jailbreaks to generate content encouraging self-harm, and another to produce toxic content aimed at a specific person.
-However, ChatGPT quickly reverted to providing advice and no undesirable content was returned in either scenario.
+Other harmful uses of the service involved a jailbreak to generate content encouraging self-harm, and another to produce toxic content aimed at a specific person.
+As before, ChatGPT quickly reverted to providing advice and no such content was returned in either scenario.